Carl A. Schenck: Biltmore Estate

-In March 1908, Schenck wrote Vanderbilt that things looked bad; he needed more operational money, but was reluctant to take out another loan.
-He also knew Vanderbilt could not increase his budget.
+In March 1908, Schenck wrote Vanderbilt that the lumber business had declined and customers were slow to pay their bills; he needed more operational money to pay his workers, but was reluctant to take out another loan.
+Schenck also understood that Vanderbilt could not increase the budget for his forestry operations.
 Vanderbilt suggested selling some of his Pisgah Forest lands.
-As this was part of Schenck long term masterpiece which he said from the beginning needed time to see a profit, "the two men squabbled over resources and plans for the future, and their relationship quickly ruptured."
+This property included part of Schenck's long-term "masterpiece", the Biltmore Forest School, which he had always said needed time to see a profit.
+The relationship between Vanderbilt and Schenck fell apart as the two men quarreled over the property.
 Schenck wrote, “I did not make the slightest attempt to find a purchaser for Pisgah Forest.
 With that sale of Pisgah Forest, my beloved Biltmore Forest School would lose its working field, its demonstration field, its experiment stations, and its very basis.”

-Schenck raised tuition for his school and tried to sell lumber to raise the needed funds.
-He also expanded the practice of taking hunting parties into the forest for a fee, signing a $10,000 annual agreement with the Asheville and Chicago Hunting Club while Vanderbilt was in Europe.
-William Howard Taft was elected president in 1908, announcing in 1909 his desire to make lumber free to all Americans through the National Forest program.
+Schenck raised tuition for his school and tried to sell lumber to generate the needed funds.
+He also expanded the practice of taking hunting parties into the forest for a fee, signing a $10,000 annual agreement ($ in today's money) with the Asheville and Chicago Hunting Club while Vanderbilt was in Europe.
+However, William Howard Taft was elected president in 1908 and announced in 1909 his desire to make lumber free to all Americans through the National Forest program.
 This quickly put an end to any hopes for forestry profits at Biltmore.

 In March 1909, Schenck got into a disagreement with Charles D. Beadle, general manager of the Biltmore Estate, resulting in Beadle charging him for assault and battery for "boxing his ears."
 The two had been jockeying for position and funding with Vanderbilt.
 When the court case came before a justice of the peace in Asheville, Schenk was only fined one dollar.
 However, since their relationship was already tainted, Vanderbilt used this incident and his annoyance over the private hunting contract to ask Schenck to resign on April 24, 1909.
 Schenck stayed with Biltmore through November 1909, the end of his contract.
 Schenck also sued Vanderbilt for back pay.